JonasAW10/HyperV-DXE/README.md

 # TODO BELOW HERE
 7. Inject a PML4 into `HyperV cr3` , to map our driver inside  `HyperV Root Partition`
 8. Hook `HyperV VmexitHandler `
-9. On first VmExit: Inject the `EPT/NPT`, to hide our Image from `Windows Guest Memory`
+9. On first VmExit: Inject the `EPT/NPT`, to hide our Image Physical address from `Windows Guest Memory`
 10. Config `CPUID` backdoor as `HYPERCALL`.
 OFC make timming the same